This Sweet and Spicy Pretzel Nut Snack Mix is a popular cocktail party snack to make and have on hand for holiday nibbling!

 When I was a little girl, we always had a bowl of nuts on the coffee table at Christmas time.
 Almonds, filberts, hazelnuts and walnuts–all in their shells–sat waiting for us to crack open with an awkward metal nutcracker.
 It was tedious work for small hands, but getting the nuts out from their shells was kind of fun.
 In retrospect, it was a good way to avoid overeating.

-It’s much easier to grab a handful of this pretzel nut snack mix!
-This mix is delightfully addictive, but a small handful totally satisfies.
+It’s much easier to grab a handful of this gluten-free snack mix!
+This party food is delightfully addictive, but a small handful totally satisfies.
 Hostess gift, teacher gift, or just for your own snacking needs, I hope you get a chance to make a batch of this Sweet and Spicy Pretzel Nut Snack Mix this holiday season.

 This Sweet and Spicy Pretzel Nut Snack Mix is a popular cocktail mix to make and have on hand for holiday snacking!
 Mix raw nuts, brown sugar, cinnamon, cayenne, maple syrup and flaky sea salt along with the pretzels.
 Addictive!